Filesystem

 mkdir(path::AbstractString; mode::Unsigned = 0o777)

-permissions.
-The default value of mode' is `0o777'.
-It is changed by the current file creation mask.
+Make a new directory with name path and permissions mode. mode defaults to 0o777, modified by the current file creation mask.
 This function never creates more than one directory.
-If the directory already exists or some intermediate directories do not exist, this function returns an error.
-For information about the function that creates all the necessary intermediate directories, see the description `mkpath
+If the directory already exists, or some intermediate directories do not exist, this function throws an error.
+See mkpath for a function which creates all required intermediate directories.
+Return path.

 Examples